commercialhaskell/stack/doc/GUIDE.md

 When many options are needed a block style comment may be more convenient to split the command on multiple lines for better readability.
-You can also specify ghc options the same way as you would on command line i.e. by separating the stack options and ghc options with a `--`.
-Here is an example of a multi line block comment with ghc options:
+You can also specify GHC options the same way as you would on command line i.e. by separating the Stack options and GHC options with a `--`.
+Here is an example of a multi line block comment with GHC options:

 ```
 #!/usr/bin/env stack